nazarmelnyk14/Professional-Dossier/Harvard CS50 MySQL Final Project/DESIGN.md

 - [] The price is fixed only when paid
 - [] The order price is updated if the product price is changed
 - [] An order cannot be deleted by its own.
 An order is deleted when either its customer or its address is deleted

+# Ideas

+## First address associated is default

+When Customer associates  with them first address, then this address because default address to where the order will be shipped.
+Later on the Customer can change the address